cequel/cequel/README.md

 Cequel does not require Rails, but if you are using Rails, you will need version 3.2+.
 Cequel::Record will read from the configuration file `config/cequel.yml` if it is present.
-You can generate a default configuarion file with:
+You can generate a default configuration file with:

 ```bash